UniversityOfNicosia/UNIC-Document-Conversion-API/officegen-api/examples/library-usage.md

-# UNIC Document Conversion Library - Usage Guide
+# UNIC Document Gen Library - Usage Guide

 ## Introduction

-The UNIC Document Conversion Library is a powerful Node.js module that enables the creation of `.docx` documents from structured JSON inputs.
+The UNIC Document Generator Library is a powerful Node.js module that enables the creation of `.docx` documents from structured JSON inputs.
 Built on top of the `officegen` library, it offers a flexible way to generate documents with custom styles and various elements such as text, titles, subtitles, lists, bullets, and footnotes.

 This guide covers the process of setting up, installing, and using this private NPM package within your projects.